Table of Contents

 Can I walk my dog when she’s in heat?

 Yes.
 You CAN walk your dog when she’s in heat.
-For owners who don’t have a yard, they must walk their dog as she needs to eliminate.
+For pet owners who don’t have a yard, they must walk her as she needs to eliminate.
+The mental stimulation will help calm her down from the raging hormones she’s dealing with.
 Further, exercise is a good for her to help reduce the stress she’s enduring because of her reproductive cycle.
 It’s also the single best way to calm your dog’s mind when in heat.
 Other things work, too, but exercise is a must.

 But not so fast.